5 DACA myths debunked

 Myth 4: They are going to college for free

 It depends.
-DACA opened the doorway for undocumented immigrants to enroll in college, pay in-state tuition and in some cases gain access to financial aid packages.
+DACA opened the doorway for undocumented immigrants to enroll in college, pay in-state tuition and, in some cases, gain access to financial aid packages.

 While DACA students are not eligible for federal financial aid, some states let them pay in-state tuition, and a few offer them state-sponsored aid.

-Note: Correction: A previous version of this story misidentified the college of Belen Sisa.
-She attends Arizona State University.